 SCR Compliance: Why It Matters

-Maintaining an accurate SCR is not optional — it is legally required and one of the first documents Ofsted/ISI will review during inspections.
+Maintaining an accurate SCR is not optional — it is legally required and one of the first documents Ofsted and ISI will review during inspections.
+For a full breakdown of what inspectors look for, see our Ofsted safeguarding compliance checklist.

 A compliant SCR ensures: